 - Barzin In addition to DJs, this Ipanema spot hosts an eclectic lineup of live music.

-- Fundição Progresso A showcase for top names and up-and-coming groups in Lapa.
+- Fundição Progresso A Lapa showcase for top names and up-and-coming groups.

 - Teatro Rival Petrobras Downtown venue where you can eat, drink and catch MPB.

 Unsurprisingly, beach and casual wear are a big part of the shopping scene in Rio.
 Less well known is the great variety of stores selling antiques, custom-made handicrafts, wine and spirits, handmade jewelry, records and CDs, coffee-table books and one-of-a-kind goods found only in Rio.

 Rio's many markets are ideal places to explore the subcultures beneath the city's surface, whether that means you're brushing elbows with antique-lovers, recent migrants from the Northeast or youthful flocks of fashionistas from the Zona Sul.
 Several markets, such as the Feira Nordestina and the monthly Feira do Rio Antigo, are as much about food and music as they are about shopping.